How to set up Intel C-for-media development environment. GPGPU programming on Intel GEN graphics

 - Add path to cmc compiler binary.

-This can be achieved using follow command:
+This can be achieved by using the following command:

 sed -i 's/-I$(CM_ROOT)\/runtime\/include/-I\/usr\/local\/include\/igfxcmrt\ -I\/usr\/include\/libdrm/' test/open_examples/Makefile.linux sed -i "s@^CMC :=@CMC := `pwd`\/bin\/cmc\ #@" test/open_examples/Makefile.linux sed -i "s@\$(CM_ROOT)/runtime/lib/x64/igfxcmrt64.so@/usr/local/lib64/libigfxcmrt.so@" test/open_examples/Makefile.linux